On the $e$-positivity of trees and spiders: Spiders with few legs

+Lemma~\ref{lm: spi decomp} is especially helpful if we are calculating $[e_\mu]X_S$ for some $\mu$ where all parts are large.
+For example, suppose all parts of $\mu$ are greater than $\lambda_j$ in Lemma~\ref{lm: spi decomp}.
+Then notice that each term containing $X_{P_{\lambda_j - k}}$ in the summation has no affect on the coefficient $[e_\mu]X_S$ and can be ignored.
+This is because when $X_{P_{\lambda_j - k}}$ is expanded in terms of elementary symmetric functions, every nonzero term must contain some $e_m$ where $m$ is a positive integer at most $\lambda_j - k$ and strictly smaller than all parts of $\mu$.

-With this strategy, it is often possible to calculate certain elementary symmetric function coefficients in the expansion of the chromatic symmetric function of spiders with three or four legs.
-This calculation is mentioned for spiders of the forms $S(r,1,1)$ and $S(r,s,1,1)$ in \cite{DSvW}.
+With this strategy, it is not hard to calculate specific $e$\nobreakdash-coefficients of the chromatic symmetric functions of spiders with three or four legs.
+A similar calculation is done for spiders of the forms $S(r,1,1)$ and $S(r,s,1,1)$ in \cite{DSvW}.